{about me}

 Columbia River on Cold Morning

-So it was against my better judgment (which fortunately can't always be trusted) that I found myself on an extended trip through Europe in the summer of 2023.
+So it was against my better judgment (which fortunately can't always be trusted) that I found myself on an extended trip through Europe in the summer of 2023, part pilgrimage, part tourism, part short-term mission trip.
 On some level I knew it would be "good for me" but I embarked on this trip reluctantly.
 It felt like a desperate "Hail Mary" pass to ignite some kind of vision for the future, but deep down I knew that it wouldn't really change anything.
-I wasn't going to Eat, Pray, Love my way to inner peace.
+It's not like I was going to Eat, Pray, Love my way out of the cave I was in.

-I was kind of wrong about that.
-That trip ended up being my undoing.
-Undoing things that needed undoing.
+Turns out, I was wrong about that.
+The trip was my undoing...undoing things that needed to be undone.
 It was beautiful and hard and I wrestled with angels and demons, and a lot of tears were shed.
-The last part of my journey took me to the Czech Republic.
-Immediately upon arrival, I had a powerful and inexplicable and completely unexpected sense that my relationship with this place would be long-term.
-And then a series of deeply moving encounters there shook me to my core.
-I returned home in great turmoil and confusion, but mixed in with that were these slivers of hope for the future that I hadn't felt in a long time.
+The last part of my journey took me to the Czech Republic--not a place that I had ever really cared to visit.
+However, immediately upon arrival, I had a powerful, inexplicable and completely unexpected sense that my relationship with this place would be long-term, followed by a series of deeply moving encounters there shook me to my core.
+It concluded with a chance conversation where I learned that there were ministry needs there that fit my skills and experience.
+I returned home in great turmoil and confusion, but mixed in with that was a sliver of hope for the future that I hadn't felt in a long time.
 I didn't know what it all meant, but I had a sense that I'd crossed a line that couldn't be un-crossed.

 So...if you'd like to follow this journey, I invite you to check out my newsletter.
-(I also unpack the last few years of this journey in more detail in this blog post.)
+If you want to learn more about my story and what I'll be doing, I've uploaded a video version of my presentation.
+I also unpack the last few years of this journey in more detail in this blog post.
+Or...if you just want to communicate with me in person, I'd love that as well!
+My contact info can be found below.

 Milky Way by Great Salt Lake